2023 Dates Coming Soon

 Price Includes

-Price includes: Airport transfers on arrival and departure; All ground transportation within Mongolia; Round-trip flights between Ulaanbaatar and Dalanzadgad; All accommodations; Tour guide accompanying the group at all locations; Breakfast, lunch, and dinner every day except arrival and departure days; Activities & entry fees as listed in the itinerary.
-Services of a knowledgeable HE Travel tour host (with a minimum number of participants).
+Price includes: Airport transfers on arrival and departure; All ground transportation within Mongolia; Round-trip flights between Ulaanbaatar and Dalanzadgad; All accommodations in hotels and comfortable ger (yurt); camps (with ensuite bathrooms) during the tour; Tour guide accompanying the group; Breakfast, lunch, and dinner every day except arrival (dinner only) and departure days (breakfast only); Activities & entry fees as listed in the itinerary.
+Services of an HE Travel tour director (with a minimum number of participants).
 HE Travel provides complimentary Medical & Evacuation Insurance for every US Resident on our group tours who does not have other coverage.

-Not included: International Airfare; Souvenirs; Admissions and meals not listed in the itinerary; Alcoholic beverages; Optional activities; Gratuities for guides and host.
+Not included: International Airfare; Mongolian Visa if required (not currently required for short visits for those from the US, Canada, and a few other countries), Souvenirs; Admissions and meals not listed in the itinerary; Alcoholic beverages except at welcome and farewell dinners; Optional activities; Gratuities for guides and tour director.

 We strongly recommend the purchase of Trip Cancellation and Interruption insurance to protect your vacation investment in case of unforeseen circumstances such as flight delay, illness, or injury.
 Click Here to learn more about our Insurance partner.